roneesh/test_app/readme.md

 ### Database

 The 'database' in this case is just writing to a file.
 It was really fun to explore node's fs utility!
 I really enjoyed the learning of that library that this project afforded me.
 The database supports basic read, write, update of records.
 Delete has yet to be implemented, it will be a feature I implement with testing.
+EDIT: see below!

 ### Testing

 Testing is implemented with Jasmine to do testing on the server side validation function and the newly added delete function via TDD.
+This was also really fun to do, and node makes implementing testing a snap!

 The delete testing had one open issue, the test to check if it successfully deletes a record in the datbase has the file write in it, so it deleted a db record each time it is run.
-I ended up refactoring so that in that test, a dummy record is added and then deleted again.
+I ended up refactoring so that in that test, a dummy record is added and then we check to see if the function will delete that record.